alextil/ExData_Plotting1/README.md

 electric power consumption Data Set" which I have made available on the course web site:

+## NOTE - the data file is not uploaded to the repository due to it's size.
+## all code assumes the file is in the local working directory.

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]